-If you want a European vacation on a majorly reduced budget, Sofia could be the city of your dreams.
+If you want to see one of the best places to visit in October in Europe (especially on a majorly reduced budget), Sofia could be the city of your dreams.
 The capital of Bulgaria is consistently one of the cheapest cities to visit in Europe.
 That doesn’t mean you have to skimp out on attractions; from jaw-dropping architecture to a thriving theater scene, there’s plenty to explore in this bustling metropolis — at a fraction of what other cities could end up costing you.

-While it may be home to perhaps the most famous vampire in literature, Transylvania has much more to offer than a host of gothic horrors.
+While it may be home to perhaps the most famous vampire in literature, Transylvania is one of the best places to visit in November.
 The countryside is perfect for anyone with a love of nature and a desire to hike.
 There are tons of film and music festivals year round that are sure to pique your interest, and the local folklore is as rich as it is fascinating.
 And if you do happen to hold a soft spot in your heart for the children of the night, you can always check out Bran Castle (also known as Dracula’s castle) and check out the history firsthand.

-It might be easier to list what Berlin doesn’t have to offer the traveler on a budget.
-From world-famous cuisine that you have to taste to believe (Berlin Food Week is an experience in itself) to a robust and ever-changing cultural scene to countless museums and memorials, Berlin is a city that has it all.
-Take your time to really plan out the must-see stops on your trip.
+It might be easier to list what Berlin doesn’t have to offer for the traveler on a budget looking for a fall European trip.
+From world-famous cuisine that you have to taste to believe (Berlin Food Week is an experience in itself) to a robust and ever-changing cultural scene to countless museums and memorials, it’s a city that has it all.
+But once you start looking over flights to Germany, take your time to really plan out the must-see stops on your trip.
 With a little effort and some careful scheduling, you can have a dream vacation in one of Europe’s most intriguing cities at a refreshingly low cost.

 So summer is over but you still haven’t gotten your fill of the beach?
-Then head over to sunny Paphos; you can soak up the mild tropical temperatures and see some of the most beautiful beaches in the world.
-If you get bored, there are amazing ancient ruins to explore and a fun local nightlife to cut loose in.
+Then head over to sunny Paphos; you can soak up the mild tropical temperatures and see some of the most beautiful beaches in the world….even fro September to November!
+If you get bored, there are amazing ancient ruins to explore and a fun local nightlife where you can cut loose.
 Paphos is proof positive that you can live large and travel the world, while still sticking to your budget.

 What European city would you love to visit this fall?